wenyuzhao/malloc-tutorial/Lab-5.md

 * Enable logging:  `./test.py --log`.
   * Please use `LOG("Hello %s\n", "world");` for logging in your source code.
 * If your source file is called *different_malloc.c* instead of _mymalloc.c_: `./test.py -m different_malloc`.

+### Failing tests

+You may have noticed that a few tests fail with your mmap allocator.
+This is deliberate and in fact a major limitation of the naïve mmap allocator.
+Allocating 4096 bytes if you only need 16 bytes is wasteful!
+We can quickly run out of memory if we allocate a few objects.
+The failing tests in fact simulate a low memory system and fail if too much memory has been allocated.
+Discuss amongst yourselves on what other limitations does the mmap allocator have (_hint: think about the performance!_).

 # 2. Simple freelist allocator